logo for injury-settlement-guide.com

 Before the collision I looked forward to each new day.
 Since the collision I am anxious and hesitant when I’m walking.
 I am wary of any water or other substance which could cause me to fall again.
 I walk at a much slower pace now, often lagging behind my children.
 Your insured robbed me of the pleasure of each day.
 I will never be the same.

-As a result of these injuries and my continuing pain and suffering, I demand compensation in the amount of Forty Five Thousand Four Hundred Fifty ($45,450.00) Dollars.
+As a result of these injuries and my continuing pain and suffering, I demand compensation in the amount of twenty six thousand three hundred and sixty dollars ($26,360.00).
 Under the circumstances the demand is fair and reasonable.

 Yours truly,